eating out

 In fact, I was taking my boyfriend for a birthday treat and we ended up being seated next to Laurence Olivier and Joan Plowright both of whom nodded nicely at us as we were shown to our table.

 Today the Caprice has no plush velvet.
 It’s slinky and sleek with black and white photos and discreet pools of light on each table.
-At the end of the 70s it was taken over and revamped by Chris Corbyn and Jeremy King and during the 80s it became THE restaurant in London for media people and faces.
+At the end of the 70s it was taken over and revamped by Chris Corbin and Jeremy King and during the 80s it became THE restaurant in London for media people and faces.

 Partly because of the amosphere and partly because of the food, I ate there two or thee times a week for nearly ten years.
 But my only visit this year was when Yo and I were in London in May.